 Environmental Prevention

 Regularly wiping down leaves with a damp cloth removes potential food sources and early-stage mite populations before they establish.
-This is particularly useful as a routine for susceptible species like Calatheas, Anthuriums, and Monsteras.
+This is particularly useful as a routine for susceptible species like Calathea and Alocasia.